Mason-Jeong/Sim-as-a-Judge/README.md

 [![Python](https://img.shields.io/badge/Python-3.10+-green.svg)](https://www.python.org/)
 [![Isaac Sim](https://img.shields.io/badge/Isaac%20Sim-4.5%2B-76B900.svg)](https://developer.nvidia.com/isaac-sim)

+##
+This repository does not guarantee out-of-the-box execution.
+Code modifications may be required to run, and all experiments were conducted on the Isaac Sim 5.0 Docker container from https://github.com/unitreerobotics/unitree_rl_lab
 ## Motivation

 In the Physical AI era, data augmentation pipelines — from World Foundation Models (e.g., Cosmos) to action extraction — are becoming the primary source of robot training data.
 But **not all synthetic data is created equal**: